Consider - Illustration by Zezhou Chen

 Standard and Alchemy Rotation

-Initially, Standard and Alchemy would have the same rotation rules.
-However, WotC decided to give Standard sets more room to breathe, and the Standard rotation rules were altered.
-Now, each set in Standard is legal in the format for three years, while each set is valid for 2 years in Alchemy.
+Initially, Standard and Alchemy had the same rotation rules.
+However, WotC gave Standard sets more room to breathe, and the Standard rotation rules were altered.
+Now, each set in Standard is legal in the format for three years, while each set is valid for two years in Alchemy.

-This image shows it best.
-Both Alchemy and Standard are rotating formats, but Standard keeps the sets MID, VOW, NEO, and SNC a little longer, until the next rotation.
-You can also see that Alchemy has 8 sets (not considering special Alchemy sets with exclusive cards), while Standard has at most 12 sets.
+Both Alchemy and Standard are rotating formats, but Standard keeps the sets MID, VOW, NEO, and SNC for a little longer, until the next rotation.
+You can also see that Alchemy has up to eight full sets (not considering special Alchemy sets with exclusive cards), while Standard has at most 12 sets.

 Why Is Alchemy Rotation Different Than Standard Rotation?